yusukebe/App-mookview/README.md

 - 2-cloumns page layouts
 - count characters
-- support fenced code blocks in Markdown.
+- support fenced code blocks in Markdown
 - use the new font in OSX "mervricks"

 # INSTALL